 This means that LCRA personnel are on the ground and in the right of way assessing portions of the transmission system owned by LCRA Transmission Service Corporation (LCRA TSC), investigating reported issues, completing detailed inspections and making spot repairs on an ongoing basis.

-In addition, LCRA crews work at locations throughout the system every day to complete regularly scheduled maintenance such as replacing poles and insulators and clearing from the right of way vegetation that could interfere with the safe and reliable operation of the system.
+In addition, LCRA crews work at locations throughout the system to complete regularly scheduled maintenance such as replacing poles and insulators and clearing from the right of way vegetation that could interfere with the safe and reliable operation of the system.

 Long-term vegetation control helps maintain safety and reliability.
 It also helps avoid increased transmission costs that result from frequent vegetation management activities.
 By managing transmission costs, LCRA TSC helps control the cost of electricity.

 Although LCRA inspects the right of way regularly, you can help avoid electrical accidents and outages while protecting yourself and your property by following these guidelines:

 - Contact LCRA if you notice trees, limbs or tall, heavy brush growing in the rights of way.

 - As a general rule, do not plant trees or shrubs in the rights of way.